Academics

 As a counseling program, we are deeply committed to helping our students discover the school that best matches their skills, talents and interests.
 Additionally, we want students to find the collegiate culture and environment that fits them best.
 We hope that students will find a place that excites and inspires them on the next leg of their education journey.
 This transition is significant both for students and their families, and CSW has a dedicated team of college counselors who work with students and parents to help, encourage and support them in this process of self-discovery.

-Informally, the college planning process begins the moment students enter CSW, with academic advisors and teachers working closely with families to help select courses that balance both academic rigor and the students; own unique interests.
-Students will reflect on their strengths, current skills, passions, as well as areas of support.
-They will be challenged to begin thinking about how they want to contribute to the communities that they are a part of and identify both academic and personal goals for the next few years.
+The college planning process begins the moment students enter CSW, with academic advisors and teachers working closely with families to help select courses that balance both academic rigor and the students; own unique interests.

-Students are matched with a College Counselor in December of their junior year.
 Throughout the winter and spring, juniors meet with their counselors at regular intervals to get to know them well, engage in self-discovery, explore college options, discuss standardized testing, and review the college application process.
-A wide selection of programs is offered to students and parents to help acclimate them to the college admission process in a contemporary context.

-Lastly, and most importantly, our approach to our program and the college search process absolutely reflects the school’s progressive, student-centered mission.
+Our approach to our program and the college search process reflects the school’s progressive, student-centered mission.
 We value fit for the student, mindfulness in the process, and quality of educational experience over rankings, raw selectivity and perceived prestige.
-We were one of the lead school’s on Harvard’s Making Caring Common Campaign.

 List of 13 frequently asked questions.

-• Q. Do students at CSW take the PSAT?
+• Do students at CSW take the PSAT?

 Yes.
 All juniors are invited to take the PSAT in the fall.
 Sophomores may take the exam if they wish, but it is not required of them; sophomores wishing to do so should contact the college counseling office in the month of September.

-• Q. Do college admission officers understand the Mod System?
+• Do college admission officers understand the Mod System?

 The unique advantages of CSW's Mod System and academic philosophy are very familiar to college admission officers.
 Each year, admission officers from nearly 75 colleges visit CSW to meet our students and learn more about our school.
 Our team of experienced college counselors works closely with students to help them present their CSW work and achievements throughout the admissions process, while also working to ensure that admission officers understand the course work completed—and skills acquired—by CSW students.
 Admission Offices are provided with a detailed profile of CSW to be used as a reference in the review process.
 In short, because our students gain the skills necessary to thrive in a rigorous college setting, as well as the skills to present themselves and their work, they are very successful in the college admission process.

-• Q. How are CSW students prepared for the academic demands of college?
+• How are CSW students prepared for the academic demands of college?

 The Cambridge School of Weston’s progressive and intensive academic program challenges students to be inquisitive, innovative and pro-active learners.
 Classes at CSW emphasize substantive exchange and debate, preparing students for college-level seminars.
 Students are encouraged to think for themselves, ask difficult questions and go beyond obvious answers.
 They are expected to think critically and creatively, and to express themselves skillfully in both oral and written presentations.